A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Overview of Gait Recognition

-Gait recognition methods before the deep era are generally grouped into two categories: model-based methods based on the construction of human models and appearance-based methods based on appearance features.
+Gait recognition methods can be broadly categorized into two groups: model-based and appearance-based methods, depending on whether they explicitly model the structure of the human body~\cite{nixonbook}.

-The human body models in model-based methods can also be divided into structural and motion models.
-The \textit{\textbf{structural}} models~\cite{structure1,structure2} employ the static body parameters such as stride length and cadence as clues.
-For example, Boulgouris \etal~\cite{structure4} uses labeled structural gait silhouettes and extracts component-wise discriminant representations to recognize different subjects.
-The alternative \textit{\textbf{motion}} model-based approaches exploit dynamic motion features for gait recognition.
-The phase-weighted magnitude spectra are in an early attempt~\cite{cunado1997phase}.
-Another similar method~\cite{nixon1996automatic} employs Fourier description from the motion of the hip and thigh.
-There were also some works trying to combine static body structure and dynamic motion to improve the accuracy~\cite{cunado1999gait}.
+Model-based methods can be further categorized into structural and motion models. \textbf{Structural models}~\cite{structure1,structure2} employ static body parameters such as stride length and cadence as clues.
+For example, Boulgouris~\etal~\cite{structure4} utilized labeled structural gait silhouettes to recognize different subjects by extracting discriminative component-wise representations.
+On the other hand, \textbf{motion models} focus on dynamic motion features.
+Early attempts include using phase-weighted magnitude spectra~\cite{cunado1997phase} and Fourier description from the motion of the hip and thigh~\cite{nixon1996automatic}.
+Some works combine both static body structure and dynamic motion to improve accuracy~\cite{cunado1999gait,hmrgait}.

-The \textbf{appearance-based} methods use the source of input directly without constructing human models.
-The appearance-based methods dominate gait recognition because of their effectiveness and efficiency.
-In 2002, Shi~\cite{shijianbosilhouette} proposed a viewpoint-dependent silhouette-based baseline method and extracted keyframes for further matching.
-Wang~\cite{dataset_wang2003silhouette} applied principal component analysis (PCA) to reduce the dimensionality of the input feature since the original silhouettes are in a high dimension space.
-Because many gait templates~\cite{GEnI,han2005gei,GMI} were experimentally proved effective, the majority of gait recognition methods migrated to use gait templates as gait features even in the deep learning era.
+The \textbf{appearance-based} methods directly extract gait-relevant features from the input without constructing human models.
+These methods dominate gait recognition due to their effectiveness and efficiency.
+For instance, Shi~\etal~\cite{shijianbosilhouette} proposed a viewpoint-dependent silhouette-based baseline method in 2002, while Wang~\etal~\cite{dataset_wang2003silhouette} applied principal component analysis (PCA) to reduce feature dimensionality.
+Many effective gait templates~\cite{GEnI,han2005gei,GMI} further led to the migration of gait recognition methods towards using gait templates as features, even in the deep learning era.